7 Nutrition Tips for Seniors

 8. Senior supplements

-Despite following a healthy diet regime, some seniors may still lack essential vitamins, minerals and nutrients, and may rely on supplements to fill the gap.
-However, no supplement must be started without consulting a physician as supplements can vary in efficacy, interact with medicine and have many risky side effects.
+Despite following a healthy diet regime, some seniors may still lack essential vitamins, minerals, and nutrients, and may rely on supplements to fill the gap.
+However, no supplement must be started without consulting a physician as supplements can vary in efficacy, interact with the medicine, and have many risky side effects.

 Want to Learn More?